mrKirushko/OxyWitleaf2CSV/README.md

   - If you use Linux or some other UNIX-like OS:

-  Open a command line in the OxyWitleaf2CSV project directory and enter the following command
+  Open a system shell in the OxyWitleaf2CSV project directory and enter the following command:
   ``` bash
   ./build.sh
   ```